ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmap.md

 **2. Detecting Causal Expression**

-CogMapNLP first detects the presence of causal expressions in the text using a predefined lexicon of causal markers.
+CogMApp first detects the presence of causal expressions in the text using a predefined lexicon of causal markers.
 This step ensures that only relevant sentences containing causal relationships are processed further.
 This step is Lexicon-Based which uses a predefined lexicon of causal markers to identify sentences that contain causal expressions.
 To construct the lexicon, a list of causal links from Altenberg (1984) was used.
 These markers are read from an external file and include words and phrases such as 'because', 'due to', 'results in', etc.

 ``` python
 def contains_words_or_phrases(words_list, sentence):